 Acute (in children and adults)

-• edema of the eyelids (eyelids) with narrowing of the palpebral fissure (30%);
+• swelling of the eyelids (eyelids) with narrowing of the palpebral fissure (30%);

 • moderate lacrimation and photophobia;